-Complete repair of tetralogy of Fallot consists of patch closure of the ventricular septal defect, widening of the right ventricular outflow tract with muscle resection and pulmonary valvuloplasty, and a limited patch across the pulmonic annulus or main pulmonary artery.
+Complete repair of tetralogy of Fallot consists of patch closure of the ventricular septal defect, widening of the right ventricular outflow tract with muscle resection, pulmonic valvuloplasty and, when warranted, patch augmentation of the main pulmonary artery.
 If there is significant hypoplasia of the pulmonic valve annulus, a transannular patch is placed.
-Surgery is usually done electively at age 3 to 6 mo but can be done at any time if symptoms are present or right ventricular outflow tract obstruction is severe.
+Surgery is usually done electively at age 2 to 6 mo but can be done at any time if symptoms are present or right ventricular outflow tract obstruction is severe.

 In some neonates with low birth weight or complex anatomy, initial palliation may be preferred to complete repair; the usual procedure is a modified Blalock-Taussig shunt, in which the subclavian artery is connected to the ipsilateral pulmonary artery with a synthetic graft.
 More recently, transcatheter intervention to stent the right ventricular outflow tract has been used as an alternative palliative procedure with good outcomes (3).